 Now we get into the good stuff.
 Once you have a defined funnel and defined buyer personas, you can start to put a plan in place to give buyers what they need to move through the funnel.

-If you’ve run nurture email campaigns, manage social promotions, advertise on search engines, or conduct other marketing campaigns, audit them.
+If you run nurture email campaigns, manage social promotions, advertise on search engines, or conduct other marketing campaigns, audit them.
 What was the goal?
 Did you define a revenue related metric?
 Did the campaign meet the goal?
-Auditing your campaigns will show you campaigns that are already helping a particular buyer persona in a defined funnel stage.
+Auditing your current efforts will show you campaigns that are already helping a particular buyer persona in a defined funnel stage.
 These campaigns will only need adjustments.
 An audit will also show which campaigns are not effective.
 Determine if there’s anything you can learn from these campaigns and pause them.